Oranhack7/World-of-Tanks/README.md

 ## Overview

 Welcome to the *World of Tanks* project!
 This application is a comprehensive database of tanks from various countries, types, and production years.
-It presents a user-friendly HTML website, powered by Python, that allows users to explore the vast world of armored warfare vehicles throughout history.
+It presents a user-friendly website, powered by Python, that allows users to explore the vast world of armored warfare vehicles throughout history.

 ## Features